 What are white blood cells?

 White blood cells, also known as leukocytes, are an essential part of our immune system.
-They are produced in the bone marrow and float around the bloodstream, constantly on the hunt for bacteria, viruses and other harmful organisms.
-When the body is exposed to an infection, the white blood cell count will often rise as the body tries to fight off attacking microorganisms.
+They are produced in the bone marrow and flow around in the bloodstream, where they are constantly on the lookout for bacteria, viruses, and other harmful organisms.
+When the body is exposed to an infection, the number of white blood cells will often increase as the body tries to fight off attacking microorganisms.

-There are several types of white blood cells and they have different functions.
-Neutrophils are the most common and respond quickly to infections.
-Lymphocytes play an important role in the production of antibodies, while monocytes, eosinophils and basophils each help break down bacteria, fight parasites and regulate inflammatory processes.
+There are several types of white blood cells, and they have different functions.
+Neutrophils are the most common and react quickly to infections.
+Lymphocytes play an important role in the production of antibodies, while monocytes, eosinophils, and basophils each help to break down bacteria, fight parasites, and regulate inflammatory processes.

 Why are white blood cells important?

-White blood cells act as the body's defense mechanism.
-They recognize and attack foreign organisms such as bacteria, viruses and parasites.
-When an infection occurs, the body sends signals to the bone marrow to produce more white blood cells so the immune system can fight the infection effectively.
+White blood cells function as the body's defense system.
+They recognize and attack foreign organisms such as bacteria, viruses, and parasites.
+When an infection occurs, the body sends signals to the bone marrow to produce more white blood cells so that the immune system can effectively fight the infection.

-If the body doesn't produce enough white blood cells, it can lead to a weakened immune system, making you more vulnerable to disease.
-Conversely, a high white blood cell count can indicate that the body is trying to fight an infection or inflammatory condition.
+If the body does not produce enough white blood cells, it can lead to a weakened immune system, making you more vulnerable to diseases.
+Conversely, too many white blood cells may indicate that the body is trying to fight an infection or an inflammatory condition.

-When should you get your white blood cell count measured?
+When should you have your white blood cells measured?

-A blood test that measures your white blood cell count can provide important insights into your overall health.
-Doctors may recommend a blood test if you experience symptoms such as persistent fever, unexplained bruising, fatigue or frequent infections.
+A blood test that measures the number of white blood cells can provide important insight into your overall health.
+Doctors may recommend a blood test if you experience symptoms such as persistent fever, unexplained bruising, fatigue, or frequent infections.

 The results can reveal whether you have too many or too few white blood cells.
-Both can be signs of underlying diseases such as infections, autoimmune disorders or blood disorders like leukemia.
-That's why it's important to get a thorough examination if you suspect something is wrong.
+Both can be signs of underlying diseases such as infections, autoimmune disorders, or blood disorders such as leukemia.
+Therefore, it is important to have a thorough examination if you suspect something is wrong.

 What does an elevated white blood cell count mean?

-An elevated white blood cell count is called leukocytosis and can be caused by several different things.
+A high number of white blood cells is called leukocytosis and can be due to several different causes.
 Infections are one of the most common causes.
-When the body detects bacteria or viruses, the bone marrow increases white blood cell production to fight the infection.
+When the body detects bacteria or viruses, the bone marrow increases the production of white blood cells to fight the infection.

-But leukocytosis can also be a sign of other conditions.
-Stress, inflammation and certain types of cancer can also cause an increase in white blood cell count.
+However, leukocytosis can also be a sign of other conditions.
+Stress, inflammation, and certain types of cancer can also cause an increase in the number of white blood cells.
 Medications such as corticosteroids can also affect the level of white blood cells in the blood.

 If the blood test shows an elevated count, the doctor will typically investigate the cause further with additional tests.
-A bone marrow sample or a more detailed blood test may be needed to identify the exact cause.
+It may be necessary to take a bone marrow sample or a more detailed blood test to identify the precise cause.

 Read more about leukocytosis on Sundhed.dk.